 As well as demonstrating a high level of academic achievement, successful applicants are encouraged to be actively involved with the university AusIMM Student Chapter.
 Recipients should not concurrently hold any other major scholarship, although this does not exclude submission of an application.

 Additional information is also available through the relevant university departments and from the AusIMM Adelaide Branch website.

 Scholarship applications for 2020 have closed.
 Nominations for 2021 will open again in August 2020.

 - Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to further their career in the South Australian minerals industry or are likely to provide a benefit to the State.

 - Students are high achievers with an excellent undergraduate academic record.

 - Students are of good character with preference given to students who display leadership potential.

 - Students considering further studies/research post-Honours are encouraged to apply.

 - Students should not concurrently hold any other major scholarship, although this does not preclude submission of an application.

-- The scholarship holders must maintain full time enrolment in the Bachelor of Science Honours degree, the Mining Engineering or the Chemical Engineering (Mineral Processing) degree with major studies or a research project relevant to the minerals industry and apply for Student Membership of the AusIMM.
+- The scholarship holders must maintain full time enrolment in the Bachelor of Science Honours degree, the Mining Engineering, Chemical Engineering (Mineral Processing), or Environmental Engineering degree with major studies or a research project relevant to the minerals industry and apply for Student Membership of the AusIMM.